Photophobia: 6 Ways To Cope With Light Sensitivity

 Photophobia In ME and CFS

-Most people are aware of glaucoma or cataracts causing light sensitivity, it makes sense that an eye condition would cause sensitivity, but many people don’t realise that Myalgic Encephalomyelitis and even Chronic Fatigue Syndrome patients will also suffer from photophobia.
+Most people are aware of glaucoma or cataracts causing light sensitivity, it makes sense that an eye condition would cause sensitivity, but many people don’t realise that even Myalgic Encephalomyelitis and Chronic Fatigue Syndrome patients will also suffer from photophobia.

 It is quite a common symptom in fact, for many of us it is more disabling than any fatigue we might feel.
 Ironic, isn’t it?
 And the photophobia doesn’t just cause pain in our eyes or head, but can cause a variety of symptoms or even a general increase in all our symptoms.